Windows Environment Setup

 Copyright (C) 2024 Free Software Foundation, Inc.

-Step Two — Build Your First Project with CMake
+Step 2 — Building Your First Project with CMake

-With the toolchain installed, let's actually run a CMake project to ensure the entire build process works.
-Regardless of which path you chose, the CMake project is written the same way; the only difference is in the build commands.
+Now that the toolchain is ready, let's actually run a CMake project to ensure the entire build process works.
+Regardless of which path you chose, the CMake project code is the same; the only difference lies in the build commands.

 #include <iostream>